vLeov/php-chess/docs/board.md

-The `Chess\Board` class is essentially a chess board representation that allows to play a game of chess in Portable Game Notation (PGN) format.
-It is the cornerstone that allows to build multiple features on top of it: FEN string generation, ASCII representation, PNG image creation, position evaluation, and many more cool features.
+This is a chess board representation that allows to play chess in Portable Game Notation (PGN) format.
+It is a cornerstone allowing to build multiple features on top of it: FEN string generation, ASCII representation, PNG image creation, position evaluation, etc.

-Let's look at some relevant [`Chess\Board`](https://github.com/chesslablab/php-chess/blob/master/src/Game.php) methods available through the following example:
+Let's look at some relevant [`Chess\Board`](https://github.com/chesslablab/php-chess/blob/master/src/Board.php) methods available through the following example:

 ```php
 use Chess\Board;